Key Takeaways:

 Futures-Based Bitcoin ETFs:

 Futures-based Bitcoin ETFs do not hold physical Bitcoin.
-Instead, they utilize derivatives contracts, such as Bitcoin futures, to track the price movements of the crypto.
+Instead, they utilize derivative contracts, such as Bitcoin futures, to track the price movements of the crypto.
 Here’s an overview of how they function:

 - Use of Derivatives: Futures-based ETFs rely on Bitcoin futures contracts traded on regulated futures exchanges.
 These contracts establish a predetermined price and date for the future purchase or sale of Bitcoin.